will-aleyegn/TOSCA_DEV/docs/INDEX.md

 ## Contributing to Documentation

-1. Update dates to current when making changes
-2. Maintain version consistency (v0.9.12-alpha currently)
+1. Maintain version consistency (v0.9.12-alpha currently)
-3. Add to this index when creating new documentation
+2. Add to this index when creating new documentation
-4. Archive temporal documents (reports, plans) when superseded
+3. Archive temporal documents (reports, plans) when superseded
-5. Preserve git history for FDA compliance (use `git mv`, not manual moves)
+4. Preserve git history for regulatory compliance (use `git mv`, not manual moves)

 ---